 During this call, we will discuss certain non-GAAP financial measures.
-In our press release and our filings with the SEC each of which is posted on our Investor Relations website, you will find additional disclosures regarding non-GAAP measures including reconciliations of these measures with U.S. GAAP.
+In our press release and our filings with the SEC, each of which is posted on our investor relations website, you will find additional disclosures regarding non-GAAP measures, including reconciliations of these measures with U.S. GAAP.

-Finally, unless otherwise stated all comparisons in this call will be against our results for the comparable period of 2012.
+Finally, unless otherwise stated, all comparisons in this call will be against our results for the comparable period of 2012.

-Now, I'll turn the call over to Eric.
+Now I will turn the call over to Eric.

 Eric Lefkofsky - CEO: Thanks, Genny.
 In the fourth quarter, we delivered record billings and revenue, consolidated segment operating income of $48 million and non-GAAP EPS of positive $0.04.
 Gross billings increased 5% to $1.6 billion for the quarter and increased 7% to $5.8 billion for the full year.

 Revenue increased 20% to $768 million for the quarter and increased 10% to $2.6 billion for the full year.
 Adjusted EBITDA was $72 million for the quarter and $287 million for the full year.
 Finally, for the full year we delivered consolidated segment operating income of $197 million, and non-GAAP EPS of $0.11.
 Jason will cover the numbers in further detail.

 Let me start by reviewing the highlights.
 First, North America posted a number of strong quarter.
 Billings in North America grew 10% to $789 million; revenue grew 18% to $444 million and segment operating income improved from $17 million in Q4 of 2012 to $26 million this quarter.